-Only Decathlon haven’t just added a D/S floor to an existing model, but with the single-seater X500 have designed an entire 10psi (0.7 bar) D/S hull complete with a deck sheet and coamed hatch supported by two D/S beams.
+Only Decathlon haven’t just added a DS floor to an existing model, but with the single-seater X500 Strenfit have designed an entire 10psi (0.7 bar) DS hull, complete with a deck sheet and coamed hatch supported by two D/S beams.
 (Do you need a deck?)
 Above left, Serge and Nanook take their X-boats for a spin.
-UK price is a very reasonable £560 delivered with a two-year guarantee, although the two-way pump is another 25 quid.
+UK price is reasonable (currently £699) and delivered with a two-year guarantee, although the essential SUP two-way pump (right) is another 30 quid.

 Watch the slick vid below to get your head round the unusual design.
 It looks like the dark grey V-floor panel is one chamber, plus a lighter grey sidewall panel each side and then the two deck-supporting thwarts or beams.
-And being French-designed, it conforms with their national regs which allow it to stray a full 300 metres or more from the sea shore.
+And being French-designed, it conforms with their national watersports regs which allow it to stray a full 300 metres or more from the sea shore.